GreenInfo-Network/nyc-crash-mapper-etl-script/fixtallies/README.md

 ### Date Range and Summary Stats

-The target date range for this run is **date >= '2015-01-01 date < '2017-03-01'** At the time this is being written, data starting in March 2017 are looking just fine.
+The target date range for this run is **date >= '2020-01-01 date < '2022-12-31'** This is a re-run of a process not done since 2020, to resolve variation in deaths and injuries.

+Some elements in the docs were updated then as well, particularly to acount for changes in Socrata data ID and schema.

+## 2015-2017 run
+`date_val::date >= '2015-01-01' AND date_val::date < '2017-03-01'`
 * 478636 crashes in the SODA CSV
 * 478618 crashes in the CARTO CSV
 * 87408 crashes (18%) had a mismatched value in any of the 8 injury fields

+## 2020-2022 Run
+`AND date_val::date >= '2020-01-01' AND date_val::date < '2022-12-31'`
+*  crashes in the SODA CSV
+*  crashes in the CARTO CSV
+*  crashes (%) had a mismatched value in any of the 8 injury fields

 ### Data Prep